 Keyword arguments passed to the super class.
 Here, used to colorize the bars in the histogram.

-Renders the class balance chart across the axis.
+Renders the class balance chart on the specified axes from support.

 Finalize executes any subclass-specific axes finalization steps.
 The user calls poof and poof calls finalize.